jina-ai/jina/docs/fundamentals/flow/monitoring-flow.md

 When using shards, an extra head will be created and you will need to pass a list of N+1 ports to `port_monitoring`, N beeing the number of shards you desire
 ```

-If you precise fewer `port_monitoring` than you have replicas of your Executor (or even not passing any at all), the unkown ports
+If you precise fewer `port_monitoring` than you have replicas of your Executor (or even not passing any at all), the unknown ports
 will be assigned randomly.
 It is a better practice to precise a port for every replica, otherwise you will have to change
 your Prometheus configuration each time you restart your application.